An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Stochastic quasi-Fej er monotonicity in the presence of uniqueness

+where $D$ is a given collection of $X$-valued random variables.
+In this case we say that $F$ has a strongly unique zero in expectation.
+The corresponding modulus $\tau$ can hence be seen as an instantiation of our previous abstract notion of a regularity modulus, connecting the main sequences whose convergence we wish to establish, here $d(x_n,z)$, with an auxiliary one, here $F(x_n)$, so that we only require a weak approximation property that latter sequence to guarantee convergence.

+In a deterministic setting, similar general quantitative considerations for Fej\'er monotone sequences are made in \cite{KLAN2019} (see also \cite{Pis2023,Pischke2025a}).
+In the light of that work, this notion strong uniqueness in expectation is a stochastic analog of the closely related notion of a modulus of uniqueness as considered in \cite{KLAN2019}, which is a special case of the abstract notion of a modulus of regularity introduced therein, that is a modulus $\tau:(0,\infty)\to (0,\infty)$ with the property that

+given some suitable region $\overline{B}_b(z)$ around a fixed solution $z$.
+This latter form of regularity covers essentially all known regularity-type notions from the literature of deterministic optimization (see \cite{KLAN2019}), and is moreover optimal in that it can be shown that already for the deterministic Picard iteration, a corresponding (deterministic) modulus of regularity can be constructed from an associated (uniform) rate of convergence for the process towards a solution (see Proposition 4.4 in \cite{KLAN2019}).
+Lifting this general regularity notion and its associated results on rates of convergence to a stochastic setting is far from trivial and forms the subject of a separate paper \cite{PischkePowell2026} by the second and third author, which in particular requires a careful use of measurable selection theory and a (slightly) more restricted notion of stochastic quasi-Fej\'er monotonicity.

+However, convergence of stochastic quasi-Fej\'er monotone sequences in the case that $F$ enjoys strong uniqueness in expectation, a setting which still covers a considerable range of problems (cf.\ Section \ref{sec:RM} below), can be dealt with immediately within the framework of the current paper, as we now show.

-As it will turn out, most properties of the metric are actually very inessential for the proofs of our main arguments and so we in the following will actually follow the approach of the recent work \cite{Pis2025a} and consider this notion to be relativized to a more general measurable mapping $\phi:X\times X\to [0,\infty)$ which measures the distances in the quasi-Fej\'er monotonicity property instead, and which allows us to capture even wider classes of iterations uniformly and abstractly with this approach.
-To connect back to the metric, the strongest assumption placed on that distance function in this section will be the property of uniform consistency similarly introduced in \cite{Pis2025a}:\footnote{It should be noted that the notion of uniform consistency introduced in \cite{Pis2025a} also includes a converse to the property highlighted here, which will however not be needed for the results of this paper and is hence omitted from the definition.}
+It turns out that most properties of the metric are inessential for our main arguments, and so we follow the approach of the recent work \cite{Pischke2025a} and consider more general distance functions $\phi:X\times X\to [0,\infty)$, which allow us to capture an even wider class of iterations.
+The main assumption we need to place on $\phi$ is the following property (also introduced in \cite{Pischke2025a}) that connects it back to the metric.

 \begin{definition} A mapping $\phi:X\times X\to [0,\infty)$ is called uniformly consistent if there exists a function $\kappa:(0,\infty)\to (0,\infty)$ such that

 Such a $\kappa$ is then called a modulus of uniform consistency for $\phi$. \end{definition}